yueanchih/tab_mayors/README.md

    Create a new variable `FAUNADB_SERVER_SECRET` and assign the FaunaDB secret to it.

-6. Setup 5 Nightbot (or other bots) custom commands like so:
+6. Setup 5 custom commands in Nightbot

    ⚠ Replace your Netlify site URL here.